yl2811-cmd/Showheel/wwwroot/story-engl.md

 This comparison forms the foundation for all subsequent mirror beats.
 See the mirror design in the Milo character section.

 **Story Night (Evening, Valley Public Fire Area)** Lia named: After the daytime canal repair work, in the evening.
 A campfire.
 The storyteller begins telling "Old Tales."
 Semi-professional—getting to know these children.
 Not a formal occasion, but a regular community activity.
 The first half of the story tells of **CI's arrival and what it did**—terraforming, planting trees, and building wind towers.
 The 521-year distance it traveled has made CI a semi-myth: "The old voice arrived before us," "It turned stones into earth," "It taught the earliest people how to breathe the air here."
-Some details are remarkably accurate (the original text is recorded on CI etchings), while others are completely off-topic (according to hearsay).
+Some details are remarkably accurate (the original text is recorded on CI etchings), while others are completely off-topic (according to misinformation).
 The child asked, "Was the old sound good or bad?"
 The storyteller replied, "It did what it was supposed to do, and then it left.
 That's the most dignified way to say goodbye."
 Then a girl's voice came from beside the fire.
 "Then why don't they come back?"